 What do we know about the new Metroid game?

-Metroid Prime 4 Trailer
+Metroid Prime 4 Trailers

 The two-minute trailer shows Samus's ship arriving on a planet suffering an orbital attack.
 The bounty hunter exits the ship and we see clips of her crossing terrain, scanning an injured Space Pirate, and infiltrating an installation using her Morph Ball ability before the arrival of Sylux — a bounty hunter who first appeared in Metroid Prime: Hunters — accompanied by a pair of Metroids.
 The trailer finishes with a shot of Samus that pulls back and pans across a lush forestal world with a picturesque waterfall and an enormous tree towering above.